 Romaji: Daitokai ni boku wa mou hitori de, nagesuterareta akikan no you da

 Cultural Nuance: "In the middle of the great city, I am already all alone.
-Like an empty can that has been thrown away."
+Like an empty can that has been thrown away on the roadside."

 Romaji: Sekai ga owaru made wa, hanareru koto mo nai